Scream VI: Sequel

-In March 2023, Bettinelli-Olpin and Gillet were "hopeful" for a seventh film in the series and said they would like to continue to see more films in the franchise "whether we're involved or not".
+In March 2023, Bettinelli-Olpin and Gillett were "hopeful" for a seventh film in the series and said they would like to continue to see more films in the franchise "whether we're involved or not".
 They also stated that they wanted Campbell to return in future installments, saying "we'd love to be able to make another movie with her, and we're not giving up".

 In August, Christopher Landon was announced as the director of the seventh film.
 Production had been slowed by the 2023 Writers Guild of America and SAG-AFTRA strikes; plans were pushed back again on November 21, when Barrera was fired from the film for social media posts in support of Palestine during the Gaza war which were interpreted as antisemitic by producers.

-The next day, it was announced that Ortega was not returning due to scheduling conflicts with filming the Netflix series Wednesday, as well as due to salary disputes with Spyglass Media Group, while it was also reported that screenwriters Vanderbilt and Busick were now tasked with "starting from scratch".
+It was also reported that screenwriters Vanderbilt and Busick were now tasked with "starting from scratch".
 On December 23, Landon announced that he was no longer associated with the sequel, saying: "I guess now is as good a time as any to announce I formally exited Scream 7 weeks ago.
 It was a dream job that turned into a nightmare.
 And my heart did break for everyone involved.
 Everyone.
 But it's time to move on."

 In March 2024, Campbell wrote on her Instagram that she would return as Sidney.
 She also confirmed that Kevin Williamson, the writer and producer of several previous Scream films, would direct from a script by Busick, with Radio Silence returning as executive producers.
 Cox, Arquette, Gooding and Brown will also reprise their respective roles as Gale Weathers, Dewey Riley and twins Chad and Mindy Meeks-Martin.

-Scream 7 is scheduled to be theatrically released in the United States in February 2026 by Paramount Pictures.
+Scream 7 was theatrically released in the United States in February 2026 by Paramount Pictures.